Minimum-Area Enclosing Triangle with a Fixed Angle: Introduction

 \section{Introduction}

-In geometric optimization, the goal is often to find an optimal object or optimal placement of an object subject to a number of geometric constraints (see~\cite{Agarwal98efficientalgorithms} for a survey).
+In geometric optimization, the goal is often to find an optimal object or optimal placement of an object subject to a number of geometric constraints.
 Examples include finding the smallest circle enclosing a point set~\cite{DBLP:journals/siamcomp/Megiddo83a,Welzl91smallestenclosing} or finding the smallest circle enclosing at least $k$ points of a point set of $n$ points ($k\leq n$)~\cite{DBLP:journals/comgeo/EfratSZ94,DBLP:journals/ipl/Matousek95}.
 In our setting, we study the following problem: given a set $S$ of $n$ points in the plane, find all the triangles of minimum area with a fixed angle $\omega$, $0<\omega<\pi$, that enclose $S$.
-When no constraint is put on the angles, Klee and Laskowski~\cite{DBLP:journals/jal/KleeL85} gave an $O(n \log^2 n)$ time algorithm for finding the minimum area enclosing triangle.
-This was later improved to $O(n\log n)$ by O'Rourke et al.~\cite{DBLP:journals/jal/ORourkeAMB86} which is optimal.
-Bose et al.~\cite{journals/ijcga/BoseMSS09} provided optimal algorithms for the setting where one wishes to find the minimum area isosceles triangles.
+When no constraint is put on the angles, Klee and Laskowski~\cite{DBLP:journals/jal/KleeL85} gave an $O(n \log^2 n)$ time algorithm for finding the minimum-area enclosing triangle.
+This was later improved to $O(n\log n)$ by O'Rourke et al.~\cite{DBLP:journals/jal/ORourkeAMB86}.
+Bose et al.~\cite{DBLP:journals/ijcga/BoseMSS11} provided optimal algorithms for the setting where one wishes to find the minimum-area isosceles triangles.
 The setting we explore here is in between the two.
 We place a restriction on the angle but do not insist on the triangle to be isosceles.
 Our solution, which we outline below, uses ideas from the solutions of Klee and Laskowski and Bose et al.

 The five main steps of the algorithm are presented in Sections~\ref{section overview preliminaries}, \ref{section optimal solution given omega wedge}, \ref{section walking around omega cloud}, \ref{section optimal solution apex on circular arc} and \ref{section putting all together}.
 Each section outlines one step, proves the mathematical formulas involved and gives its time complexity.
 As we present in Section~\ref{section optimal solution apex on circular arc}, at some point, the algorithm needs to calculate the roots of a fourth degree polynomial.
 This is unfortunate when it comes to numerical robustness.
 However, in Section~\ref{section complexity solution}, we show that we cannot dodge such algebraic expressions.
-We finally conclude and present some related open problems in Section~\ref{section conclusion}.
+Finally, we prove an $\Omega(n \log n)$ lower bound for this problem in the algebraic computation tree model.